Example Path: examples/SSL/sslclient

 Usage Notes

-- The application runs continuously until 50 connections are completed
+- The application runs until 50 connection attempts (successful or failed) are completed

 - After completion, the device must be reset to repeat the test